crossplane/crossplane/test/e2e/README.md

-In case a test needs a specific Crossplane configuration, it must still take care of upgrading the installation to the desired configuration, but should then use `E2EConfig.GetSelectedSuiteInstallOpts` to retrieve at runtime the baseline installation options to be sure to restore the previous state.
+In case a test needs a specific Crossplane configuration, it must still take care of upgrading the installation to the desired configuration, but should then use `environment.GetSelectedSuiteInstallOpts` to retrieve at runtime the baseline installation options to be sure to restore the previous state.
 This allows tests to run against any suite if needed.